CanSecWest: Security Masters Dojo Vancouver

 Marc "van Hauser" Heuse

-Trainees will not only receive the current unpublished version of the thc-ipv6 protocol attack suite (which has more functionality than the public release) but also receive direct development source code access for the future.
+Trainees will receive the current unpublished version of the thc-ipv6 protocol attack suite (which has more functionality than the public release), and of course email the trainer in the future questions on IPv6 security.

 - Introduction to IPv6 (the mindset behind IPv6, how does it work, what is different to IPv4, new features)